Decentralized Identity Verification

 ignite scaffold query searchIdentity nationalID --response Identity:Identity

-1. Add SearchByNationalID: Append the a Search function for NationalID in your x/identity/keeper/identity.go
+1. Add SearchByNationalID: Append the a Search function for NationalID in your x/identity/keeper/keeper.go

 // GetNationalID returns the identity from its NationalId

-func (k Keeper) SearchByNationalID(ctx context.Context, NationalIDHash string) (val types.Identity, found bool) {
+func (k Keeper) SearchByNationalID(ctx context.Context, nationalIDHash string) (*types.Identity, bool) {

 storeAdapter := runtime.KVStoreAdapter(k.storeService.OpenKVStore(ctx))